ddollar/httpd/Readme.md

-This app demonstrats an "it works!" experience with Apache httpd
+This app demonstrates an "it works!" experience with Apache httpd